lakshminarayanan2k21/VSD_RTL_design_synthesis_workshop/README.md

 Examples were provided for D input tied to ground and considering set or reset pin as input with output being provided to Nand gate with one of the input as A.
 ![image](https://user-images.githubusercontent.com/89997921/132060453-ebf2d975-9c8b-4b6c-a35b-e536d983459c.png)
 Advanced [ Not COvered as part of Lab]
+##Introduction to optimisations part3
 State Optimisation
-Retiming
-Sequential Logic Cloning ( Floor Plan Aware Synthesis )
+Retiming --> usefulness of slack to get the benefit of performance Sequential Logic Cloning ( Floor Plan Aware Synthesis ) Having two copies of A to resolve the timing issues
-##Introduction to optimisations part3

 Combinational Logic Optimization
 Sequential Logic Optimization
 Sequential Logic Optimization for Unused Outputs